YLiLarry/db-model/README.md

 # db-model

-A new relational database interface for Haskell.
+A declarative database interface for Haskell.

-`db-model` is a relational database interface that currently wraps on Database.HDBC and Data.Aeson.
+`db-model` is a declarative database interface that currently wraps on Database.HDBC with Data.Aeson.

 __Features__

+  * Declartive: you tell the framework which table, column to look for the data by making class instances.

-  * No need to write any SQL statement.
+  * Rich class functions for queries.
+No need to write any SQL statement.

   * Naturally handles many-to-one table relations.